fodori/jsonui/README.md

 You can define unlimited data store.
 What you need is, just use a specific name in JSON Definition, and it will automatically create at the first use.
 JSONUI use [json-pointer](https://www.npmjs.com/package/json-pointer) to tell the `path` what kind of data we need.

-We have 2 built-in function which can help to read and write your state management.
+We have 2 built-in handlers which can help to read and write your state management.

 Let's see some example